hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01b-Multimedia.md

   + __1 = LOADING__: the text track loaded w/o errors yet, further cues able to be added to the track by the parser
   + __2 = LOADED__: the text track loaded w/o errors
   + __3 = ERROR__: the text track enabled but accessing failed, likely missing

+#### Knowledge check 1.2.2

+1. When playing a video, are all tracks loaded by default?

+  a.
+It depends on the browser<br>
+  b.
+Yes<br>

+  Ans: a<br>
+  Explanation: In the given example, only the first track with the `default` attribute has been loaded.
+Try the example on different browsers and you will notice that only the track with the `default` attribute is loaded by the major browsers, when the page is loaded.
+FireFox will load all tracks, but will display the one with the `default` attribute only if it's the first one.

 ### 1.2.3 The TextTrack object